 Skip to main content

-What are Data Silos and 5 Best Practices to Eliminate Them
+Data Silo Examples and Tips to Eliminate Them

 Rachel Nizinski, Appian

-So with all the benefits of connected data, why do so many organizations struggle to overcome data silos?
-Let’s explore the meaning of data silos, why they occur, and best practices for eliminating them.
+Why do so many organizations struggle to overcome data silos?
+Let’s explore the meaning of data silos, examples of data silos, why they occur, and best practices for eliminating them.

 What is a data silo?

 Data silos have become more prevalent as organizations continue to rely on more technology and collect more data.
-As you work to improve your data architecture and pave the way for success with automation, it’s important to have a plan for addressing them.
+But before you can improve your data architecture and pave the way for success with automation, you need to understand what’s contributing to your data silo issues.

 What causes data silos?
-Tech, governance, and culture factors.
+Tech, governance, and cultural factors.

 Siloed data is often the result of disparate systems and technologies, a lack of data governance policies, and cultural barriers to sharing data.
-This has been fueled by the rapid adoption of cloud computing and SaaS applications, which can create isolated data sources that are difficult to integrate.
+These things have been fueled by the rapid adoption of cloud computing and SaaS applications, which can create isolated data sources that are difficult to integrate.
 Additionally, the rise of big data and the Internet of Things (IoT) has led to an increasing volume, variety, and velocity of data, making it more challenging to manage and share.

-Data that’s siloed in disconnected systems makes continuous improvement incredibly difficult, resulting in processes and experiences that aren’t being optimized to their full potential.
+Data that’s siloed in disconnected systems makes continuous improvement incredibly difficult and results in processes and experiences that aren’t living up to their full potential.

 1. Identify disconnected data.